 - “True happiness” is all about pursuing “the education of the soul” by embracing strong character values, prioritizing insight, and wanting to grow into one’s highest potential.

 Basically, Aristotle believed that there’s a big reason why so many people are unhappy.

 Too many people foolishly confuse “pleasure” for “true happiness”— when the two are incredibly different.

 Need a little more detail on the differences between the two?

-Okay – here’s the difference – more slowly explained:
+Here’s the difference between true happiness vs fake happiness – more slowly explained:

 - “Pleasure” is all about “immediate gratification” of the body and/or ego – and often includes lack of moderation, lack of insightful judgment and lack of being aware of longterm consequences.
 Pleasure is about being impulse-driven in your choice-making.
 Unlike “true happiness,” pleasure merely brings a temporary blip of joy -which is unsatisfying in the long run.

 - “True Happiness” in contrast often has a time delay till that “feel good high” kicks in – but it creates “long-haul joy” – because it’s all about growing into your highest potential.
 It’ s about being growth-driven in your choice-making.
 True happiness comes when you prioritize wanting to bloom into your best favorite you.
 It arrives when you recognize “insight and growth” are your purpose for being here on this planet.
 Not the temporary superficial high of pleasure.